Principal Psychologists

 Dan works with a person-centred and strengths-based approach.
 He believes people are experts in their life and he works collaboratively with individuals and families to empower growth and recovery.

-Stephanie is a registered provisional psychologist.
 Stephanie’s strength-based approach is grounded in genuine curiosity and compassion.
 She loves assessment and counselling work that can help children, adults, and families uncover more about themselves, learn about each other and reach their goals.
 The resilience and resourcefulness of children and families is one aspect of her work that inspires her.

 Before joining Heartful Minds, Stephanie spent nearly 15 years working in children’s charities, including UNICEF and World Vision.
 Stephanie is a member of the APS and completed all her psychology training at Monash University.
 She holds a Master of Psychology (Professional), Graduate Diploma in Psychology, Graduate Diploma in Psychology -Advanced.
 Stephanie also holds a Bachelor of Commerce (Honours) from the University of Melbourne and a Graduate Diploma in Public Relations from RMIT.